Kim Jones (designer): Awards and honours

 Jones was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to fashion.

+In Paris in January 2025, Jones was appointed Knight (Chevalier) of the Legion of Honour and was thus referred to - albeit tongue-in-cheek - as "Sir Kim" by the media including Vogue.

 Personal life

-Jones lives in London, in a house designed by the Italian architect Gianni Botsford.
+Jones is a nephew of photographer Colin Jones (1936-2021).
+He lives in London, in a house designed by the Italian architect Gianni Botsford.